Last Updated on July 21, 2021 by

 As we well know from history, sometimes a prescription drug can have serious adverse effects, and one may make the decision to come off the drug.
 Alternative to Meds Center specializes in this area of medication cessation and recovery.

 Our programs include investigative work to uncover what may have been causing or contributing to symptoms before medication was started.
-What would it feel like to know how to manage insomnia with diet, rather than with drugs, for example?
-What kind of relief would you feel if your anxiety could be reduced or eliminated completely after removing heavy metal toxicity?
+What would it feel like to know how to manage insomnia, pain, depression, or anxiety with diet, rather than with drugs, for example?
+What kind of relief would you feel if your mood swings could be reduced or eliminated completely after removing heavy metal toxicity?
 These are not miracles but can seem like they are.
 The results of neurotoxin cleansing are remarkable, to say the least.

 Alternative to Meds Center provides a gentler taper process if you are looking for a safe and comfortable facility for the cessation of medication.
 Our program provides significant health benefits through neurochemical replacement and normalization via holistic means.
 Please contact us for more information on the medication withdrawal protocols we use and to find out more about how our methodologies focus on drug-free, natural, mental health.

-5. FDA “FDA Drug Safety Communication: FDA recommends against the continued us of propoxyphene.” [online, archive] issued 2010 [cited 2020 Dec 2]
+5. FDA “FDA Drug Safety Communication: FDA recommends against the continued us of propoxyphene.” [archived online] issued 2010 [cited 2022 Aug 9]

 Originally Published Sep 13, 2018 by Diane Ridaeus